Tobacco group Philip Morris sees iQOS as key to smokeless future in UK

 There are still 7.5 million smokers in Britain, Nixon said, and Philip Morris has hired "freelancers" to help to bring that number down.
 These freelancers act like quitting coaches and can earn 50 pounds ($64.95) from Philip Morris for every person they convert from cigarettes to iQOS.

-"With these types of programs we can get that down to almost zero in coming years," Nixon said.
+"With these types of programmess we can get that down to almost zero in coming years," Nixon said. ($1 = 0.7699 pounds) (Reporting by Martinne Geller; Editing by David Goodman)